ido-nasi/Electric-Field-Visualization/README.md

 # Electric-Field-Visualization
 > This project was made for Shwartz-Raisman Institute of Technology competition.

-The project aim is to visualize Electric field lines with python.
-There are two main possible implementations:
+The project's aim is to visualize Electric field lines with python.
-- Matplotlib
-- Pygame

 # Matplotlib Implementation